PlanarGraph/permesan/README.md

 ```

 # Limitations
-Currently, Permesan only works on collections that can be cloned.
+Currently, Permesan only works on collections of items that can be cloned.